 Beyond the requirements set out above (conforming applications; eligible utilities), the primary evaluation criterion is reform-mindedness.
 Applications will be evaluated against the characteristics of "reform mindedness" as defined in the table below.
-For each characteristic a rating will be done on a scale of 1 ("weak") to 4 ("outstanding").
+For each characteristic a rating will be done on a scale of 0 ("weak") to 4 ("outstanding").

 Characteristic Specification (and evidence) Assessment Weighting Leadership and vision of the CEO Evidence of what the CEO has achieved in this and previous positions.
 (CV and references) Evidence of vision and strategic direction.
-(Letter of motivation, supporting report, references) 20% Effective Utility Management Evidence of stability and effectiveness of management team and evidence of utility performance improvement.
-(Management team turnover data; utility performance data; references) 20% Support of Board of Directors Evidence of support of Board of Directors for ambition of CEO and management. (letter of support, references) 20% Support of Shareholder Evidence of support of Shareholder for ambition of CEO and management. (letter of support, references) 20% A realistic pathway to creditworthiness Overall assessment of all aspects of the application.
+(Letter of motivation, supporting report, references) 20% Effective Utility Management Support of Board of Directors Support of Shareholder Evidence of support of Shareholder for ambition of CEO and management. (letter of support, references) 20% A realistic pathway to creditworthiness Overall assessment of all aspects of the application.
 20%